joangarme/AI4Devs-finalproject/backend/README.md

 ### Running Tests

-The project includes comprehensive tests for the FastAPI application:
+The project includes comprehensive tests organized into unit and integration tests:

 ```bash
 # Run all tests